-Museum Mile Festival is an annual street party on the second Tuesday in June that offers entertainment and free admission to museums along Fifth Avenue’s “Museum Mile” from 82nd Street to 105th Street in Manhattan’s Upper East Side.
+The Museum Mile Festival is a street party and open house at the museums along Fifth Avenue’s “Museum Mile” from 82nd Street to 105th Street in Manhattan’s Upper East Side.
 It’s held annually on the second Tuesday in June.

 - The Africa Center